On this page

 What is the single most useful thing to add when I only have a name?

-In my experience, a relative's name is usually the most powerful single addition — more so than a city or age range.
+In my experience, a relative's name is usually the most powerful single addition.
 A relative's name is highly specific and much less likely to produce false matches than a location or age filter alone.
-If you know even one family member's name, use it as the first filter.
+If you know even one family member's name, use it as the first filter alongside the name search.

 How do I know when I have narrowed the search enough to trust the result?

 When city, age, and at least one relative all point to the same person, that is usually a strong enough match to move forward with confidence.
-If only one of those aligns, the search is not yet narrowed enough and more checking is needed.
+If only one of those aligns, the search is not yet narrowed enough and more checking is needed before treating the result as confirmed.

 Can I use these searches for jobs, housing, or insurance decisions?